AnthonyPAlicea/anthonyalicea/blog/how-to-rewrite-a-web-application.md

 <div class="svg-holder"><svg id="Layer_2" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 406 406"><defs><style>.workshop-cls-1{fill:none;stroke:#ffffff;stroke-linecap:round;stroke-linejoin:round;stroke-width:14px;}</style></defs><g id="Preview"><polyline class="workshop-cls-1" points="95.32 125.27 105.16 168.35 109.74 188.59 123.74 249.88"/><polyline class="workshop-cls-1" points="69.18 243.07 57.09 202.35 51.18 182.59 38.61 140.13"/><path class="workshop-cls-1" d="M109.74,188.61c-7.92,4.43-16.44,7.95-25.49,10.24-8.97,2.35-18.17,3.54-27.19,3.47"/><path class="workshop-cls-1" d="M9.69,107.24C-.15,69.44,18.31,24.16,44.19,7.23c12.41,47.35,50.28,37.44,60.12,75.24,4.07,15.52.23,31.17-8.95,42.79-6.35,7.95-15.26,14.07-25.97,16.87-10.71,2.8-21.34,1.8-30.78-2.02-13.75-5.55-24.86-17.36-28.92-32.88Z"/><path class="workshop-cls-1" d="M273.22,249.32l43.32-158.21c0-.07.07-.14.07-.21l.43-1.54c.86-3.28,2.35-6.35,4.46-9.14l26.47-38.47h.07s19.97-28.99,19.97-28.99c7.48-10.1,23.9-5.53,25.23,6.93l2.39,35.06,3.24,46.68c.33,3.43.03,6.86-.83,10.14l-.5,1.75-32.21,117.7"/><polyline class="workshop-cls-1" points="347.99 41.73 371.83 48.26 395.66 54.79"/><path class="workshop-cls-1" d="M317.83,245.38l39.17-143.12c2.07-7.47,12.8-11.05,23.99-7.98s18.55,11.65,16.55,19.05l-32.21,117.7"/><path class="workshop-cls-1" d="M317.83,245.38l39.17-143.12c2.07-7.47-5.3-15.98-16.55-19.05-11.04-3.07-21.7.44-23.84,7.7,0,.07-.07.14-.07.21l-43.32,158.21"/><path class="workshop-cls-1" d="M146.89,221.83l1.14-200.92c.04-7.7,6.31-13.96,14.08-13.91l84,.48c7.77.04,13.96,6.38,13.92,14.07l-1,176.71"/><line class="workshop-cls-1" x1="210.75" y1="70.24" x2="231.75" y2="70.36"/><line class="workshop-cls-1" x1="210.12" y1="182.17" x2="231.12" y2="182.29"/><line class="workshop-cls-1" x1="217.44" y1="126.25" x2="231.44" y2="126.33"/><line class="workshop-cls-1" x1="216.8" y1="238.18" x2="230.8" y2="238.26"/><path class="workshop-cls-1" d="M350,399l14-139.92c-.07,11.59-72.52,21.49-161.44,20.99-88.92-.5-160.63-9.4-160.57-20.99l14,139.92"/></g></svg></div>

-## The Workshop
+## The Course
 Everything we've talked about here can be practiced and learned.
 You just need to adjust your approach and your dev culture when it comes to rewrites.

-If you're working on, or about to work on, a rewrite, and you think your team would benefit from training on how to do this, I'm planning a 5-hour live, online workshop on the subject.
+If you're working on, or about to work on, a rewrite, and you think your team would benefit from training on how to do this, I include more on all of this in my Udemy course <a href="https://www.udemy.com/course/right-software-and-right-stack/?referralCode=9467FA3A1CD317951E96">How to Build the Right Software (and Choose the Right Stack)</a>.

-Participants will enjoy lectures, breakout sessions, hands-on exercises, Q&A and more and learn how to rewrite a web app in a way that can save an extraordinary amount of time and money and result in very happy users.

-30 seats will be sold.
-First come, first serve, and you can sign up to be notified when seats go on sale.

-Find out more about the <a href="https://rewrite.tonyalicea.dev">Rewrite Workshop</a>.
+It dives into everything we've talked about in this blog post and more.
+Identify the underlying problems, find the best solutions (for you and your users), and choose the right stack to implement it.
+It includes quizzes, a free PDF worksheet, and I'm in the forums answering questions.

 ## A Rewrite Can Be an Eye-Opening Joy
 A rewrite can be a special kind of software project.
 You aren't blind to what is needed.
 The existing users and software are a research treasure.